top of page

 6. Stay Connected — But Authentically

-A healthy mind thrives on authentic relationships-where you can be yourself without pretensions.
-Schedule some time to call a friend, meet over tea, or tell them how you are truly feeling.
+A healthy mind thrives on authentic relationships—where you can be yourself without pretensions.
+Schedule some time to call a friend, meet over tea, or share how you are truly feeling.
 Vulnerability is not a weakness; it is the bridge connecting two hearts.

 If you're someone for whom social energy is a chore, know that even small moments of genuine connection—a smile at a neighbor, a kind message, a hug—can restore emotional reserves.